What Fire and Carbon Monoxide Alarm Should You Buy?

 Heat alarms use a heat sensor to detect fast, flaming fires, best suited for fires caused by cooking or flammable liquids, making them perfect for the kitchen or garage.
 As they are not triggered by smoke, heat alarms are much less prone to false alarms in these areas.

-Aico’s Ei3014 Heat Alarm contains a high-performance thermistor heat sensor, designed to provide a faster alarm response when triggered by temperatures 58°C and over.
-The Ei630iRF RadioLINK+ Battery Heat Alarm would be the suitable option if a battery-powered unit is required, and connects to other RadioLINK+ capable alarms.
+Aico’s Ei3014 Heat Alarm contains a high-performance thermistor heat sensor, designed to provide a faster alarm response when triggered by temperatures of 58°C and over.
+The Ei630iRF RadioLINK+ Battery Heat Alarm would be the suitable option if a battery-powered unit is required, and it connects to other RadioLINK+ capable alarms.

 Using a multi-sensor alarm can be useful when needing to install more than one sensor type in the same location, without having to install multiple alarms.

-An alarm that contains both a smoke and heat sensor is called a fire alarm.
+An alarm that contains both a smoke and a heat sensor is called a fire alarm.
 This type of alarm is acceptable for bedrooms, hallways, landings, living rooms and open plan kitchen-living or kitchen-dining areas.

 The Ei3024 Multi-Sensor Fire Alarm can be used in any of these areas to provide detection for all fire types.
 Its smart software allows the sensors to work together, but also independently.
-Intelligent dust compensation and its mesh insect shield around the optical sensor reduces the risk of false alarms.
+Intelligent dust compensation and its mesh insect shield around the optical sensor reduce the risk of false alarms.
 Aico’s Ei660iRF RadioLINK+ Multi-Sensor Fire Alarm is their battery-operated heat and smoke alarm, and can connect to other RadioLINK+ devices.

 For garages and kitchens, the Ei3028 Multi-Sensor Heat & CO Alarm enables coverage for both heat and carbon monoxide.
 With flashing fire and CO indicators on the alarm head to communicate the type of activation to residents, this alarm is suitable for kitchen and garage areas containing a fuel-burning appliance such as a log burner or boiler.
-Starting a car in a closed door garage and leaving it running for a significant amount of time can drastically increase CO levels, so it’s recommended to have a detector there too.
+Starting a car in a closed-door garage and leaving it running for a significant amount of time can drastically increase CO levels, so it’s recommended to have a detector there too.

 For an all-round response to fire and carbon monoxide, opt for the Ei3030 Multi-Sensor Fire & CO Alarm, with all three sensors in one device.
 Suitable for any bedrooms, dining rooms, hallways, landings, living rooms and lofts which contain fuel-burning appliances, the Ei3030 has it all.
 With the same LED indicators as the Ei3028, the Ei3030 is the ultimate fire and CO alarm.